ay7991/help-desk/README.md

 ## Getting Started

-To run this app locally, run the following command:
+To run this app locally, cd into the "help-desk" folder, and run the following command:

 ``` npm run dev ```